What's a Texas Switch? And how does this VFX cheat make action movies feel more real and true to life? Find out below.

 On the set of Atomic Blonde, David Leitch couldn't let Charlize Theron do all her own stunts.
 It's frequently very expensive to let lead actors do them, as they have to be insured in case an injury causes them to miss shooting days.

 But Leitch's movie also had to maintain the grounded and gritty look, so he employed the Texas Switch in certain sequences to keep the reality of the world intact.

 A key action set piece in Aquaman also lives and dies on the Texas Switch.

 During the rooftop chase scene, Amber Heard's character has to dash over tiles and rooftops while dodging gunfire.
-While shot on a green screen, director James Wan still wanted to keep the integrity of the story and visuals.
+While shot on a blue screen, director James Wan still wanted to keep the integrity of the story and visuals.
 Wan breaks down the scene in the video below.

 The shot was a one-take that didn't have the opportunity to cut away.
 So they had to carefully craft the movement of the actors so that when Heard cuts to a different direction, the stunt person can take over.
 They're both attached to wires, so they just swing in the other actor and continue the scene.
 These stunts keep the scene feeling more realistic.